Martin Lawrence Photography

 Posted on 16th April, 2018

-Whether you’ve been to Skye on many occasions or you’re about to go for the first time then this Photographers Guide to the Isle of Skye will have something for you.
-From iconic places to photograph to the best time of day, from places to stay to a schedule that will optimise your time – this guide has it all.
+Whether you’ve been to Skye on many occasions, or this is your first time, this Photographers Guide to the Isle of Skye will show you the best places to photograph and the best time of day to photograph them.
+It also suggests places to stay and gives you a schedule that will optimise your time.

 Having photographed the Isle of Skye on many occasions, this guide is my personal preference on routes, locations and the best time of day but it needn’t be yours.
 You can obviously do things differently but the main object of this guide is to give you what are, in my opinion, some of the most beautiful locations Scotland has to offer.

 Firstly, don’t underestimate the size of Skye - it’s 640 square miles.
 The road structure is great but there are many single track roads that mean you will need to travel at a reduced speed.
 Happily, they all have ample passing places.
 There are many watering holes where you can get a bite to eat – these range from The Three Chimneys a first class restaurant striving to get back its Michelin Star to roadside butty bars.